microsoft/PowerToys/proofOfConcept/ColorPickerAlpha/README.md

 <h2>Overview</h2>

-Have you ever struggled to sample the color of a picture or app on windows?
+Have you ever struggled to sample the color of a picture or app on Windows?
 Then project Color Picker Alpha is the solution for you!
-This app allows you to pick the color anywhere on your screen.
-By clicking anywhere on the screen, the color at that point is immediately copied to clipboard.
-When in RGB mode, the color is displayed and copied to clip board in RGB.
-By selecting the toggle button, the view and clipboard switches to HEX.
-Our team has also added the abiltiy to create a color history pallete by simply saving the colors you have selected.
-Then by selecting the color on the pallete your color is immediately copied back onto your clipboard.
+This app allows you to extract the color on any monitor.
+Click once on the screen to have the color selected and automatically copied to your clipboard.
+When in RGB mode, the color is displayed and copied to clipboard in RGB.
+By selecting the toggle button, the view switches to HEX.
+Create a color history palette by simply saving the colors you have selected.
+Afterwards, selecting the color on the palette brings the color back into focus and immediately copied back to your clipboard.

 <h2>Developer Guide</h2>
-This project was developed as a WPF.
-To run the project simply download the repo and run the executable found in PowerToys\proofOfConcept\ColorPickerAlpha\ColorPickerAlpha\bin\Debug
+<p>This project was developed as a WPF application. </p>

+<p> To run the project perform the following steps</p>

+1. Download the repo.
+2. Open the solutions file for ColorPickerAlpha found in the directory [PowerToys\proofOfConcept\ColorPickerAlpha] in Visual Studio.
+3. Build the project.
+4. Run the executable in [PowerToys\proofOfConcept\ColorPickerAlpha\ColorPickerAlpha\bin\Debug].

-<h2>Current Issues/Future Goals</h2>
+<h2>Current Issues / Future Goals</h2>

 * app continues to run in background after closing
 * polishing UI